 All roads will remain at the current speed limits except for the following roads which have been decreased

-Road Closures/Highway Construction Projects for 2021.
-For full description click below
+Road Closures/Highway Construction Projects for 2024.
+For full description see below

 *for a video on how our projects are done click below